Architecture#

 things and profiles) in CRUD fashion and define access control.

-represents the highest entity in the system hierarchy consisting of its members
+Org represents the highest entity in the system hierarchy consisting of its members and groups.
+It unites all the elements into a whole.

-within an organization represents a set of Things, Profiles, Notifiers, Webhooks, Downlinks.
+Group within an organization represents a set of Things, Profiles, Notifiers, Webhooks, Downlinks.
 Access to these entities requires appropriate rights, which are obtained when assigning a user to a group.

-represents devices (or applications) connected to Mainflux that uses the
+Thing represents devices (or applications) connected to Mainflux that uses the

 platform for message exchange with other "things".